-TWO STAGE NON-COMMUNICATING 24ACB7/ CA17 / 25HCB6 / CH17
+Two Stage Non-Communicating 24ACB7/ CA17 / 25HCB6

 These units are a low cost 2-stage option that is non-communicating utilizing 2 stage scroll technology.
-These units require Performance Boost furnace (58PH, 58MEB), variable speed furnace (58MV, 58CV) or new model variable speed fan coil (FV4C or FZ4A).
-Variable speed fan coils prior to the FV4C will NOT be rated with the new Comfort series two stage units as they are not capable of meeting the air flow requirements necessary for rating.
+These units require Performance Boost furnace, variable speed furnace, or newer model variable speed fan coil.
+Variable speed fan coils prior to the FV4C will NOT be rated with the new two stage units as they are not capable of meeting the air flow requirements necessary for rating.
 These are designed to operate with basic 24 volt thermostat inputs.